 Ancient of Days

 By the way, we should not conclude from this that there were no other events going on in the world outside of what is presented here.
 Not at all.
-We must remember that this history here revealed revolves around God’s people.
+We must remember that this revealed history revolves around God’s people.
 We see those countries and persons that affect God’s people are discussed, the more impact the more central those countries are focused on.
 China, for example, was active during these days.
 Confucius was said to be born in 551 B.C. which is much around these times.
-Such cultures and societies existed, but they simply had no bearing on the nation of Israel at that time.
+Such cultures and societies existed, but they had no bearing on the nation of Israel at that time.

 Although we gain a clear enough picture of who is in control of the world through the first part of Daniel, in this later portion we see that God even carefully oversees the future.
 In Daniel 9, for example, we see the angel Gabriel speaking to Daniel.
 He was the angel overseeing the nation Israel.